All Products

 1. Instrument your application Integrate the client SDK into your application to capture service call data.
 Managed Service for OpenTelemetry provides client SDKs for multiple programming languages and is compatible with open source tracing libraries such as Jaeger and Zipkin.
 The SDKs support the OpenTracing standard.

 2. Process and visualize After the SDK reports data, the service aggregates and persists it in real time.
-Three types of monitoring data are generated: Use this data to troubleshoot slow requests, identify failing services, and understand call patterns.
+Three types of monitoring data are generated to help you troubleshoot slow requests, identify failing services, and understand call patterns.

 3. Forward to downstream services Send trace data to other Alibaba Cloud services for further analysis: